livramatheus/projeto-curso-php/README.md

 <h1 align="center">Projeto Curso PHP</h1>

 <blockquote>
-    <h6>Note for english speakers</h6>
+    <b>Note for english speakers</b>
     <p>
-        This project was used for teaching Junior devs basic PHP concepts for a company that I used to work for in Brazil.
-So, for that reason:
+        This is the project that I used for teaching basic PHP to Junior devs at a company that I used to work for here in Brazil, so:
     </p>
     <ul>
         <li>This project is only available in Brazilian Porgutuese.</li>
-        <li>The code was purposely simplified and could be developed in a better way for non teaching purposes.</li>
+        <li>The code was developed in a simplistic way for teaching purposes, putting aside more elaborate code patterns.</li>
     </ul>

 </blockquote>